-- Our Graduate rooms are offered at four price bands, dependent on the room size and facilities.
-These currently range from around £121 per week to £170 per week.
+- Our on site Graduate rooms are offered at four price bands, dependent on the room size and facilities.
+For 2022/23 range from around £130 per week to £184 per week.

 - Our standard Graduate agreements run for 39 weeks, enabling you to stay in College continuously through term-time and vacations.
 Students have the option to extend their agreements over the summer period for up to 51 weeks in total.

 - Several members of our Middle Common Room Executive are automatically entitled to College accommodation.

 LMH accommodates its graduate students in single study bedrooms at our main site in North Oxford.
 With more than 10 acres of beautiful grounds and excellent facilities, this is definitely a treat!
 For 2022/23 LMH will also be offering some off-site rooms to graduates through the College’s leased private accommodation in other areas of Oxford.